 The previous sub-study formally manualised DIALOG+ for clinicians.
 This detailed the procedure for implementing DIALOG+: administering the assessment of satisfaction with life and treatment and of needs for more help; reviewing the assessment; selecting topics for further discussion; discussing the topics via a 4-step solution-focused approach to problems; agreeing and documenting action items; summarising action plans to take place between the current session and the next meeting; and revisiting agreed action plans at the beginning of each subsequent meeting.
 The research team agreed that training should be designed to closely resemble the sequence of instructions provided in the manual.
 The intention was as much to structure behaviour as it was to introduce principles of SFT.
 Correspondingly, the new DIALOG software was designed to guide the clinician through the series of actions described above in an intuitive, sequential and semi-automated manner.
 In addition, the solution-focused questions for the clinicians to pose to patients were incorporated directly in the software.
 The clinician could also press buttons in the software to view the manualised description of the 4-step approach as and when needed.

-Accommodating the practical implementation of a RCT on DIALOG+
+Accommodating the practical implementation of a randomised controlled trial on DIALOG+

-It was noted that the training would need to reflect the design of the cluster RCT.
+It was noted that the training would need to reflect the design of the cluster randomised controlled trial.
 This dictated that individual clinicians would only learn of their allocation to either the intervention group or the control group once the final patient from their caseload had been recruited, meaning that the clinician could now be randomised.
 Thus, it would not be possible to train clinicians en bloc, as recruitment from different caseloads would be complete at different time points.
 Instead, clinicians would be trained individually.
 It was agreed that a brief training programme of two hours would be appropriate to reflect the ‘brief’ nature of SFT and its generic and practical application to a variety of situations.
 This brief training would also lend itself well to the development of self-directed training on DIALOG+ subsequent to the trial, for clinicians seeking to learn DIALOG+ in the absence of a trained clinician’s availability.

 Pilot

-The PI and a second member of the research team conducted a pilot of the training with two clinicians practising in ELFT – one, a psychosocial intervention worker working in the community with patients with psychosis who had a role in staff supervision; another, a qualified cognitive therapist and specialist in delivering training in manualised dialectical behaviour therapy.
+The Principal Investigator and a second member of the research team conducted a pilot of the training with two clinicians practising in ELFT – one, a psychosocial intervention worker working in the community with patients with psychosis who had a role in staff supervision; another, a qualified cognitive therapist and specialist in delivering training in manualised dialectical behaviour therapy.
 These two clinicians were to provide feedback on the training and suggest refinements, with a view to themselves ultimately delivering the training programme for clinicians allocated to DIALOG+ in the trial.
 Their experiences were discussed and details of the training programme were amended accordingly.
+They also piloted DIALOG+ with a selection of patients on their caseloads as part of their routine practice, ensuring that experiences of patients informed the eventual delivery of the training.